flyteorg/flytesnacks/cookbook_se/recipes/plugins/hive/README.rst

 =======================

-No Need of a dockerfile?
+No Need of a dockerfile
 -------------------------

 Configuring the backend to get hive working